FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 - support configuring arbitrary storage types in `storage` declarations.
 - support type-checking arbitrary composition of storage types.

-The get a hands-on feeling for concrete implementations of the `Storage` trait and better understanding of the meaning of its methods and associated types see the [provided implementations of STD storage types](../files/0013-configurable-and-composable-storage/sway-libs/storage/) and the user-defined [`StoragePair`](../files/0013-configurable-and-composable-storage/user-defined-libs/storage_pair.sw).
+The get a hands-on feeling for concrete implementations of the `Storage` trait and better understanding of the meaning of its methods and associated types see the [provided implementations of standard library storage types](../files/0013-configurable-and-composable-storage/sway-libs/storage/) and the user-defined [`StoragePair`](../files/0013-configurable-and-composable-storage/user-defined-libs/storage_pair.sw).

 Let's explain the `Storage` type by explaining how it is used by the compiler and when implementing storage types.